TurnerSF/Restaurant-Reservation/README.md

 1. Clone the Repository
 Clone and fork the repository to get started.

-2. Install and Run

-Run npm install to install the necessary dependencies.
+2. Run npm install to install the necessary dependencies.

 Launch the application with npm start.